October 1-17 2021

 AMELIA PARENTEAU (she/her) (Dramaturgy) is a writer, French-English translator, and theater maker with a passion for social justice, based in New Orleans.
 An alumna of Sarah Lawrence College, she has worked with 600 HIGHWAYMEN, Ping Chong + Company, The Civilians, the French Institute Alliance Française (FIAF), The Lark, the New York International Fringe Festival, the Park Avenue Armory, and Theatre Communications Group in New York City, as well as Trinity Repertory Company in Providence, RI, People’s Light in Malvern, PA, the Eugene O’Neill Theater Center in Waterford, CT, the Théâtre du Soleil in Paris, France, and Intramural Theater and No Dream Deferred in New Orleans, LA.
 Her writing and translations have been published in numerous outlets including American Theatre Magazine, Asymptote, Contemporary Theatre Review, and HowlRound. www.amelia-parenteau.com

-This performance will be seated at full capacity without social-distancing.
+This performance will be seated at 60% capacity.
 All guests (ages 2+) are required to wear a face-covering, regardless of vaccination status and must show proof of vaccination.
 However, performers will not be masked.

 1. A photo or hard copy of their CDC vaccination card